Abdominoplasty

 Mini Abdominoplasty

-The recommendation for either a mini abdominoplasty or a standard abdominoplasty is based on the patient’s amount and location of loose skin and muscle.
-If the primary problem area exists below the belly-button as a small amount of loose skin, the patient may be a candidate for a mini abdominoplasty.
-A mini abdominoplasty result in tightening of loose muscles above the umbilicus and a shorter incision in the lower abdomen (a little longer than a C-section scar).
+The recommendation for a mini abdominoplasty is based on the patient’s amount and location of loose skin and muscle.
+If the primary problem area exists below the belly button as a small amount of loose skin, the patient may be a candidate for this less invasive procedure.
+Mini abdominoplasty results in tightening loose muscles above the umbilicus and a shorter incision in the lower abdomen, typically slightly longer than a C-section scar.
+This technique works particularly well for patients with minimal upper abdominal laxity and good skin elasticity.
+The reduced surgical scope often translates to shorter recovery times and less post-operative discomfort than complete abdominoplasty procedures.

 Liposuction with BodyTite or Renuvion or short-scar techniques of lower abdominal skin tightening plus liposuction with BodyTite or Renuvion are then utilized to treat any unwanted fat in the remaining trunk areas, such as the waist, which also must be relatively tight.